Sparse and low-rank multivariate Hawkes processes: The procedure

-Let us define now the data-driven weights $\hat w$, $\hat \bW$ and $\hat \tau$ used in~\eqref{eq:penalization}.
-From now on, we fix some confidence level $x > 0$, which corresponds to the probability that the oracle inequality from Theorem~\ref{thm:fast-oracle} holds.
-This can be safely chosen as $x = \log d$ for instance.
-The weights for $\ell_1$-penalization of $\mu$ are given by
+From now on, we fix some confidence level $x > 0$, which corresponds to the probability that the oracle inequality from Theorem~\ref{thm:fast-oracle} holds (see Section~\ref{sec:oracle-inequalities} below).
+This can be safely chosen as $x = \log T$ for instance, as described in our numerical experiments (see Section~\ref{sec:numerical_experiment} below).